 “I am so sorry to have bothered you, mon cher.”

 He stopped and turned to her.
 “Jean-Michel, c’est un plaisir”.

 Her nipples perked up in the cool air.
-She blushed, laying down the eggplant, gently, and removed her sunglasses, examining him more closely.
+She blushed, laying down the eggplant, gently, she removed her sunglasses to examine him more closely.

 “You have the eyes of a cat!” he exclaimed…”je l’adore!”

-“Merci” she smiled, turning to the eggplant and she placed it in her cloth shopping bag.
+“Merci” she smiled, turning to the eggplant as she placed it in her cloth shopping bag.